kash2277/CS410-Project-5/README.md

 response: "17"

-When you have receive a value for the response as shown in above snippet, the response value indicates the number of connections made to send data from ESP32 indicating response is success.
+When you have receive a value for the response as shown in above snippet, the response value indicates the number of connections made to send data from ESP32,indicating response is success.